fjdu/rac-2d/README.md

 set the language type for syntax highlighting of your editor to Fortran.

 At the end of the configuration file you can write down any notes as you want.
+Each line must be preceded by a "!".
 They will not be read in by the code.

 ```fortran
 !
 All comments should be preceded by "!".